HCS Score

 It serves a genuine financial purpose.
 It operates without built-in interest mechanisms.
 It has real utility, a transparent structure, and one of the strongest track records in the history of digital assets.

-The concerns that exist — speculative trading, leveraged products — relate to investor behavior, not to Bitcoin itself.
+The concerns that exist around speculative trading and leveraged products relate to investor behavior, not to Bitcoin itself.
 Used responsibly, Bitcoin aligns with Islamic financial principles.

 For Muslim investors looking for a starting point in halal crypto, Bitcoin is one of the most well-established and Sharia-compatible options available.